 1. Learn about ways to improve your accessibility.

-Your RHFAC rating scorecard will highlight specific areas where you can improve accessibility at your building or site.
+Your RHFAC rating scorecard will highlight specific areas where you can improve accessibility at your site.
 Improving those areas will help increase your overall accessibility, allowing you to serve more customers and community members.

 Organization owners will have the option to be listed on our online RHFAC Registry, hosted by CSA Group, which digitally showcases your commitment to accessibility for all.